JanBeh/radiorust/README.md

 `radiorust` is a software defined radio (SDR) library which builds upon the Tokio runtime and message passing channels.

-It is in an early alpha stage and its interfaces may change at any time.

 ## License

 `radiorust` is dual-licensed under the terms of the Apache License,